lisan-5/QR_Attendance_System/README.md

 # Smart Attendance System 📱

-A modern, web-based attendance system using QR codes, built with Flask, OpenCV, and SQLite.
+A modern, web-based attendance system using QR codes, built with Flask and OpenCV.

 ## Features 🚀